 Estimated Travel Time: 7 hrs

-Fly to Livingston, Zambia and meet the local G representative.
-On Day 11, enjoy a half-day guided tour of Victoria Falls, Day 12 is free with options to enjoy whitewater rafting, canoeing, an elephant-back safari or a flight over the falls.
+Fly to Livingston, Zambia and meet the local G representative then enjoy a guided tour of Victoria Falls.
+Day 11 and 12 are free with options to enjoy whitewater rafting, canoeing, safari activities or a flight over the falls.

 David Livingstone was born on March 19, 1813 in the village of Blantyre, South Lanarkshire, Scotland.
 He first studied Greek, medicine, and theology at the University of Glasgow and while working in London, joined the London Missionary Society became a minister.
 He originally planned to gain access to China through his medical knowledge.
 The Opium Wars, which were raging at this stage with no signs of peace on the horizon, forced Livingstone to consider other options.
 From 1840 he worked in Bechuanaland (present-day Botswana), and in the period 1852–56, he explored the African interior, and was the first European to see the Mosi-oa-Tunya waterfall, which he renamed Victoria Falls after his monarch, Queen Victoria.